lars1050/csc321-s25/project02-creature/README.md

 - 4 pts: Being a good team player (as evidenced by your self-reporting and the reporting by your team mates).

 - 3 pts: Completing the report at the end of the project.
-Please submit via MOODLE (link in week of Mar 03)
+Please submit via MOODLE.

 - 3 pts: Consistent contribution to the project.
 This means that I can see regular commits to the project.